visgl/deck.gl/docs/tips-and-tricks.md

-**Note**: Because DeckGL layers are designed to take any type of iterable collection as data (which may not support "random access" array style references of its elements), the picking calculates and index but the actual object.
+**Note**: Because DeckGL layers are designed to take any type of iterable collection as data (which may not support "random access" array style references of its elements), the picking process outputs the actual object instead of some index.

 ## Debugging and Instrumentation